ccao-data/model-res-avm/README.md

 accurately reflects their property’s characteristics.
 Listing websites know this and offer easy ways to self-update property attributes.

-Additionally, the assessment system has a built-in number of “hard boundaries” such as property class and assessor neighborhood.
-These boundaries create the (mis)perceived incentive to slightly alter the characteristics of marginal properties.
-For example, subtracting 10 square feet from a property’s total footprint in order to end up in a different property class.
-In actuality, property class has almost no impact on predictions from our models.

 Falsely altering or not reporting property characteristics may change an assessed value, but it also has negative consequences for neighbors and similar properties.
 High sales on homes with incorrectly reported